 There are so many used things available on the second-hand market that are still in good condition!

-Buying things second-hand saves resources and prevents perfectly good items from going to the landfill.
+It saves resources and prevents perfectly good items from going to landfills.

 Not only it saves money and the environment, but you can also find cool and unique items.

 When you start living more sustainably, you generally avoid excess consumption.